langara/abishortcuts/README.md

 *   __CopyToDrive__ _(default key: Alt+Shift+C)_

-    It compies selected text on active page, and saves it as a "clipboard.txt" file on your google drive. (you can have more than one such file there)
+    It copies selected text on active page, and saves it as a "clipboard.txt" file on your google drive. (you can have more than one such file there)

 If some shortcut does nothing at all, check the [chrome://extensions](chrome://extensions) page.